extemporelang/extemporelang.github.io/_docs/guides/analogue-synth.md

 Since you've already loaded the sharedsystem, you've already got three analogue synth instruments (`syn1`, `syn2` and `syn3`) connected and ready to play notes on.

-Each has four oscillators, four LFOs, amplitude & filter envelopes, delay/reverb/flange effects, and lots more.
+Each analogue synth has:

+- 4x oscillators, each of which can be one of several different types (`PARAM_SINE`, `PARAM_SAW`, `PARAM_PULSE`, `PARAM_TRI`, `PARAM_WHITE`,
+  `PARAM_PINK`), and has individual controls for gain, tuning, etc.

+- amplitude & filter envelopes (regular ADSR)

+- delay/reverb/flange effects

+- four LFOs (low-frequency oscillators) for parameter modulation

-The next phase of this guide is in the example file `examples/sharedsystem/analogue_synth_basics.xtm`, so open that up in your text editor.
-Play around and see what noises you can make 😊
+Some things are better explained with sample code, so the next phase of this guide is in the example file `examples/sharedsystem/analogue_synth_basics.xtm`.
+Open that file up in your text editor, play around, and see what noises you can make 😊

-## Configuring & playing the sampler {#playing-the-sampler}

-There's actually a separate guide on the sampler, so just [read that instead]({{site.baseurl}}{% link _docs/guides/sampler.md %}).

 ## FAQ